amardaxini/acts_as_flying_saucer/README.markdown

 :password  attach password for generated pdf

 :debug_html - (boolean expected) generates html output to the browser for debugging purposes

+:clean  It cleans up html using tidy (It uses tidy_ffi gem)

     class FooController < ActionController::Base
       acts_as_flying_saucer